Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Potential Problems to Watch For

-- Warping, checking, or splitting in improperly dried boards
+- Warping, checking, or splitting in boards that dried too quickly or unevenly

-- Structural failure if knots are in high-stress areas
+- Structural failure if large knots are positioned in high-tension zones of a beam or joist

 DIY Scenario: Oak Flooring Installation